 A night guard can make a great difference in the quality of your sleep and health.
 You shold wear a night guard in order to:

 - Protect the teeth wearing down

-If you grind your teeth when sleeping, you should consider wearing a night guard to avoid the risk of wearing down or cracking your teeth or causing receding gums.
+If you are one of the many Santa Clarita residents that grind your teeth when sleeping, you should consider wearing a night guard to avoid the risk of wearing down or cracking your teeth or causing receding gums.

 - Improve breathing

-Night guard opens the airway, improves breathing and reduces snoring during sleep.
+Night guards open the airway, improve breathing, and reduce snoring during sleep.